dominictarr/level-sublevel/README.md

 ## level-sublevel@6 **BREAKING CHANGES**

 The long awaited `level-sublevel` rewrite is out!
-You are hearby warned this is a _significant breaking_ change.
+You are hereby warned this is a _significant breaking_ change.
 So it's good to use it with a new project,
 The user api is _mostly_ the same as before, but the way that keys are _encoded_ has changed, and _this means